wp-plugins/popupally/readme.txt

 * Initial release.

 == Upgrade Notice ==

+= 1.1.0 =
+* Improves page/post selection on Display Setting.
+Fixes minor style issues when conflict with existing CSS.
+Add non-inline mode for themes that do not implement the wp_head function.

 = 1.0.4 =
 * Do not generate hidden fields if none exists.
 This update has no impact if you are not currently seeing errors.